 Almost every town has an art school or art studio of some sort - some art museums offer drawing lessons, too.
-Through their art classes, you will be able to devote several hours a week to learning how to draw under the supervision of one or more professional artists.
+Through their art classes, you will be able to devote several hours a week across numerous days to learning how to draw under the supervision of one or more professional artists.

 Prices often vary depending on whether you want to take beginner drawing lessons or advanced art classes, and on how long the course lasts.